Table of Contents

 Back in February, I learned there was a pretty good flight deal from Edmonton (where I live) to various cities in Europe.
-To get this deal, I would need to do a stopover (of a couple days) in Helsinki, Finland.
-Being a travel enthusiast (also travel planning nerd) I started playing around with different European cities I could visit.
+To get this deal, I would need to do a stopover (of two days) in Helsinki, Finland.
+Being a bit of a nerd when it comes to travel planning I started playing around with different European cities I could visit.
 London?
 Berlin?
 Madrid?
 Copenhagen?
 Athens?
 Istanbul?
 Anything is possible.

-Anything is possible, but I had some requirements a possible trip.
-It needed to be something I can afford on my paying student loans/working at Starbucks/freelance writing income.
-And I also wanted to find something where I’d be able to get away in the fall for 10 to 14 days.
+Anything is possible, but I had some requirements for a possible trip.
+It needed to be something I could afford on the small income I get working at a coffeeshop and occasionally freelance writing.
+As well I’m paying off student loans so I didn’t want to rack up more debt on top of that.
+I also wanted to find something where I could get away in the fall for 10 to 14 days.
 I can’t stress how much of a travel nerd I am – I even had a planning spreadsheet with price and flight time comparisons of different European cities.
 Yeah #travelplanningnerd

 Where Am I Going?

 I made a decision.
 I’m going to Spain and Finland in October.
 Yes, the trip isn’t for a while, but I like to plan, and that helps me get amped for my travels.
 I’m flying to Madrid for a week (and possibly debating going to Barcelona, although I might save Barcelona for another time).
 Then I’ll be heading to Helsinki, Finland for a few days before I fly home.

 Why Spain and Finland?